PedroEduardoSS/PedroEduardoSS/README.md

 ### Who am I
 My name is Pedro Eduardo, brazilian and cybersecurity student.
 I have experience in PHP, Python, JS/TS (Node and trying Bun), Java.
-I need more knowledge about tests, because I am really interessed about this topic.

 I have a degree in IT technician from CEMI, especially programming and software.